Are you looking for a good ATPL course to help launch your career as a commercial pilot?

 Frozen ATPLs are pilot licences for pilots who passed all 14-theory exams, without qualification of good flight experience.
 The historical ATPL theory is that the pilot did not need to go back to school to progress from a First Officer to a Captain.
 Therefore, they gained a frozen ATPL, which would be unfrozen when one met the flying experience.

 It is possible for future pilots to be a captain with a frozen ATPL and a CPL.
 The difference is that you cannot be part of a multi-pilot plane cabin crew without an unfrozen ATPL.
 Examples of multi-pilot planes include the Airbus A320, CRJ, A319, B737, and ATR.
 Multicrew cooperation training is important for anyone who wants to fly a large commercial jet and is part of integrated ATPL courses.
 In addition to the multi crew cooperation course, those that want to fly with commercial carriers will also need to become type rated for whatever class of aircraft their employer will have them flying.
 Those employers will also usually handle most of the requirements for their pilots to become type rated.

 The most coveted of the pilot licences is the integrated EASA ATPL which includes all the pilot certifications future airline pilots need.
 The integrated ATPL program is straightforward with our highly structured learning program.
 We have different packages for your budget and flight hours and are happy to talk to you before committing the assessment fee.
-Call our office to learn more about earning your commercial pilot licence.
+Call us at +44 7828 886964 to learn more about earning your commercial pilot licence at FlyBy.

 You can also fill out the following form for more information: